ada-x64/cubething.dev/static/posts/building_this_site.md

 pm2 start main.ts --name test --interpreter="deno" --interpreter-args="run -A"
 ```

 This works just fine, navigating to port 8080 shows the site.
 But, I want the deployed site to be on a different port than the development port.
-To do this I added an environemnt check to my `main.ts`
+To do this I added an environment check to my `main.ts`

 `main.ts`